tacoinfra/kiln/docs/Cache-API.md

 All endpoints return JSON.

+All endpoints require that Kiln is successfully connected to at least one node other than tzscan.
+Otherwise the result will be HTTP 400 error.

+Most endpoints require that Kiln is successfully connected to at least one non-public node.
+Otherwise the result will be HTTP 400 error.

 ### Chain ID

 Retrieve the *chain ID* of the chain/network being monitored/cached.
 This will never be a name like `mainnet` or `alphanet`.